VSF: Simple, Efficient, and Effective Negative Guidance in Few-Step Image Generation Models By Value Sign Flip: Discussion

 \subsection{Attention Maps}

-Since our proposed method performs adaptive steering based on a negative attention map, we visualize the attention maps generated during the diffusion process in Figure~\ref{fig:attn}.
+Since our proposed method performs adaptive steering based on a negative attention map, we visualize the attention maps generated during the diffusion process in Figure~\ref{fig:attn} in Appendix.
 Extracting the full attention maps is difficult because efficient implementations, such as FlashAttention, do not explicitly store these maps, and storing and computing them will require a large amount of memory.
 Therefore, we computed only the unnormalized attention values between the image tokens and negative prompt tokens.

-Figure~\ref{fig:attn} demonstrates that when the scale is set to 0, umbrellas appear, whereas setting the scale to 3 effectively removes them.
+Figure~\ref{fig:attn} demonstrates that when the scale is set to 0, umbrellas appear, whereas setting the scale to 3 effectively avoids them.
 As indicated in the attention maps, image tokens corresponding to regions where umbrellas might exist (e.g., above human heads) exhibit higher attention toward the negative prompt tokens.
-Specifically, in steps 4 and 5, regions above the individuals on the left and right show strong negative attention, aligning with areas visually identified as umbrellas.
+Specifically, in steps 4 and 5, regions above the individuals on the left and right show strong negative attention, aligning with areas visually identified as umbrellas in $\alpha=0$ image.
 In the final image, these highlighted regions no longer contain umbrellas, confirming that our method effectively suppresses the presence of undesired objects at specific locations.